kissflow/lcnc-sdk-js/docs/src/content/docs/form/Table/Row/toJson.md

     order: 16
 ---

-To retrieve data of current row as json
+To retrieve the data of the current row in JSON format.

 ### Syntax